aws-powertools/powertools-lambda-typescript/layers/README.md

 PS: You can force
 * the lambda runtime to test with the RUNTIME env variable
-* the Powertools version with VERSION env variable
+* the Powertools for AWS Lambda (TypeScript) version with VERSION env variable
 ```sh
 RUNTIME=node12.x VERSION=0.9.0 npm run test:e2e
 ```